irakr/SIC-assembler/README.md

 # SIC-assembler
 An assembler emulator for a hypothetical machine called SIC(Simplified Instructional Computer)

+#TODOs:
+- Currently only the assembler module is implemented.
+The loader and runtime modules are not yet implemented.
+- SIC/XE features should also be included later.

 # How to install
 Just execute the 'install.sh' script.
 When asked for sudo password, enter it.